influxdata/telegraf/plugins/parsers/formdata/README.md

   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "formdata"

-  ## Array of allowed key names.
-Not specified keys will be ignored.
-  ## Leaving an empty list means all keys will be collected.
-  form_data_allowed_keys = ["field1", "tag1"]

   ## Array of key names which should be collected as tags.
   ## By default, keys with string value are ignored if not marked as tags.
   form_data_tag_keys = ["tag1"]